pkp/pkp-docs/dev/documentation/en/statistics.md

 ## Best Practices

-Since the log is written to every time someone visits the website, any task performed in the usage event or the listener will slow down the site.
+Since the `UsageEvent` is dispatched every time someone visits the website, any task performed in the event or listener will slow down the site.
 Never access the database, load data, make a HTTP request, or perform any resource intensive task in the event or listener.
 Add the smallest amount of data that you need to the log and keep all other tasks in a job or scheduled task.